hyriver/pygeohydro/docs/index.rst

 Features
 ========

-Hydrodata is a stack of Python libraries designed to aid in watershed analysis through web services.
-Currently, it only includes hydrology and climatology data within the US.
 Hydrodata itself has three modules; ``hydrodata``, ``plot``, and ``helpers``.
 The ``hydrodata`` module provides access to the following web services:

 * `NWIS <https://nwis.waterdata.usgs.gov/nwis>`__ for daily mean streamflow observations,